MattD18/IDD-Fa18-Lab6/README.md

 **Describe what changes you made to the baseline chatbot here.
 Don't forget to push your modified code to this repository.**

+To change the baseline chatbot, I made a QuizBot that gives you simple arithmetic questions.
+The user must answer a certain amount of the question correctly in order to win.

 ## Record someone trying out your ChatBot

+TO DO
 **Using a phone or other video device, record someone trying out your ChatBot.
 Upload that video to this repository and link to it here!**

 ---